DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials

 \subsection{Machine Learning Interatomic Potentials}

-Machine learning interatomic potentials (MLIPs) predict the potential energy surface (PES) by inputting atomic numbers, atomic positions, and optionally the lattice, and outputting the energy and forces of the system \citep{Bartók2010GAP, zhang2018deeppotential}.
-The most common MLIP architecture today is the graph neural network (GNN), where nodes in the atom graph represent atoms and edges in the atom graph represent the pair-wise distances between atoms that are within a pre-defined cutoff distance \citep{Batzner_2022_Nequip, tensornet, escn, gemnet, painn, schutt2018schnet, smith2017ani}.
+The most common MLIP architecture today is GNN, where nodes in the atom graph represent atoms and edges in the atom graph represent the pair-wise distances between atoms that are within a pre-defined cutoff distance \citep{Batzner_2022_Nequip, tensornet, escn, gemnet, painn, schutt2018schnet, smith2017ani}.
 GNN computation scales linearly with the number of atoms, as the amount of computation is associated with the neighbors within the receptive field of each atom.
 Some MLIPs also pass messages on top of higher-order graphs, such as threebody bond graphs, that encode angles as pairwise information between bonds \citep{Choudhary_alignn_2021, deng2023chgnet, yang2024mattersim}.
-MLIPs built on top of the transformer architecture have also been introduced, where "tokens" represent individual nodes and full self attention is performed over all tokens \citep{liao2023equiformerv2, vaswani2017attention}.
-Recently, a class of foundational potentials have been shown to generalize across diverse chemistries by pretraining on massive datasets \citep{Chen_Ong_2022, deng2023chgnet, oc20, omat, yang2024mattersim, Merchant_2023, Kaplan2025MatPES}.
-These pretrained foundational potentials substantially reduce the need for target-system training, and their open-sourced pretrained checkpoints serve as ready-to-use universal MLIPs.
+MLIPs built on top of the transformer architecture have also been introduced, where "tokens" represent individual nodes and full self-attention is performed over all tokens \citep{liao2023equiformerv2, vaswani2017attention}.
+Recently, a class of foundation potentials (FPs) have been shown to generalize across diverse chemistries by pretraining on massive datasets \citep{Chen_Ong_2022, deng2023chgnet, oc20, omat, yang2024mattersim, Merchant_2023, Kaplan2025MatPES}.
+These pretrained FPs substantially reduce the need for target-system training, and their open-sourced pretrained checkpoints serve as ready-to-use universal MLIPs.